Minkowski content of Brownian cut points: Proofs

 \subsection{Existence of Minkowski content}

-In this section, we first give a general proof of the existence of Minkowski content as a random Borel measure given the sharp Green's function estimates and some mild assumptions.
+In this subsection, we first give a general proof of the existence of Minkowski content given the sharp Green's function estimates and some mild assumptions.
 Then we apply this general result to Brownian cut points and show Theorem \ref{theorem.dec16}.

 Suppose $\mu$ is a $\sigma$-finite measure on compact subsets $\A$ of $\R^d$ and that $K\subset\R^d$ is a compact set (in our case $K = \{0,\e\}$).
 We will consider conditions under which there exists a Borel measure $\nu = \nu_\A$ such that $\nu(K) = 0$ and for all dyadic cubes $V$ with $V \cap K = \eset$,